damartripamungkas/telegram-hamster-kombat/README.md

 - Customization Options: Players can choose from various characters and abilities, enhancing the gameplay experience and allowing for strategic battles.

-If you're interested in developing a project like this or have any ideas you'd like to discuss, please feel free to reach out to me via Telegram: [here](https://t.me/damartripamungkas).
-I'm here to help bring your vision to life!
+If you're interested in developing a project like this or have any ideas you'd like to discuss.

 ### 🔨 Tech stack